ssb22/CedPane/README.md

 Pizza Hut is a trademark of Pizza Hut Inc.
 Porsche is a trademark of Dr. Ing. h.c.F.
 Porsche AG.
 Prada is a trademark of Prada.
-Python is a trademark of the Python Software Foundation.
+Proya is a trademark of Proya Cosmetic Company Ltd Python is a trademark of the Python Software Foundation.
 QR Code is the UK registered trademark of Denso Corporation.
 Quaker is a trademark of The Quaker Oats Company.